ray2501/tcl-rocksdb/README.md

 `DB_HANDLE batch` create a WriteBatch handle.
 Users can use `DB_HANDLE write` to apply a set of updates.

+`DB_HANDLE getName` can get the exact same name that was provided as an argument (-path) to open DB.

 `DB_HANDLE getProperty` can get DB export properties about their state via this method.
 If it is a valid property, returns its current value.